scipy/scipy/doc/source/dev/api-dev/array_api.rst

 After applying these markers, ``dev.py test`` can be used with the new option ``-b`` or ``--array-api-backend``::

-  python dev.py test -b numpy -b pytorch -s cluster
+  python dev.py test -b numpy -b torch -s cluster

 This automatically sets ``SCIPY_ARRAY_API`` appropriately.
 To test a library that has multiple devices with a non-default device, a second environment variable (``SCIPY_DEVICE``, only used in the test suite) can be set.
 Valid values depend on the array library under test, e.g. for PyTorch, valid values are ``"cpu", "cuda", "mps"``.
-To run the test suite with the PyTorch MPS backend, use: ``SCIPY_DEVICE=mps python dev.py test -b pytorch``.
+To run the test suite with the PyTorch MPS backend, use: ``SCIPY_DEVICE=mps python dev.py test -b torch``.

 Note that there is a GitHub Actions workflow which tests with array-api-strict, PyTorch, and JAX on CPU.